Quantale Modules, with Applications to Logic and Image Processing

 Projective (and injective) quantale modules are investigated in Section~\ref{projinjsec}.
-As in the classical case of ring modules, we prove that a quantale module is projective if and only if it is a retract of a free module.
-Then we show another characterization of finitely generated projective modules and prove that the product of projective (respectively, injective) objects is projective (resp., injective); several results of this section are due to N. Galatos and C. Tsinakis.
+Apart from free modules, that are obviously projective, we show a characterization of projective cyclic modules and we prove that the product of projective (respectively, injective) objects is projective (resp., injective); several results of this section are due to N. Galatos and C. Tsinakis.
 In Section~\ref{amalsec}, we prove that the categories of quantale modules have the strong amalgamation property while, in Section~\ref{mqtensorsec}, we show the existence of tensor products of quantale modules.
 Their construction and properties are similar to the analogues for ring modules, and this analogy include also the use of tensor products for extending the set of scalars of a module.
-Later on, we show that any module obtained by extending the quantale of scalars of a projective module is projective.
-Last, in Section~\ref{changesec}, we discuss the restriction of the scalars along a quantale homomorphism.
-It is shown, among other things, that a quantale homomorphism from $\QQ$ to $\RR$ induces a functor from $\RR\Mod$ to $\QQ\Mod$ that is both adjoint and co-adjoint, and whose left adjoint involves the tensor product.
+Later on, we show that any module obtained by extending the quantale of scalars of a coproduct of cyclic projective modules, is the coproduct of cyclic projectives itself, thus projective.

 {\bf Chapter~\ref{consrelchap}} \quad The exposition of how quantale modules are connected to Logic is the content of this chapter.
 At the beginning, we abstract the definitions of consequence relations and deductive systems in the algebraic frameworks of sup-lattices and quantale modules.
 This approach follows, even if from a slightly different point of view, the aforementioned work by N. Galatos and C. Tsinakis.
 The main novelty, here, consists of the algebraic treatment of the concepts of translation and interpretation between logics over different languages.